AT&T Says HBO and HBO Max Have 36.3 Million Subscribers Combined

 It’s important to note that for many of those who already subscribed to HBO, they were automatically given a Max subscription when the service launched at no extra charge.

-AT&T reported its HBO and HBO Max subscribers with the rest of its second-quarter earnings on Thursday, which you can read more about here.
+AT&T reported its HBO and HBO Max subscribers with the rest of its Q2 earnings on Thursday, which you can read more about here.

 “Our solid execution and focus in a challenging environment delivered significant progress in the quarter, most notably the successful launch of HBO Max, resilient free cash flow and a strengthened balance sheet,” new AT&T CEO John Stankey said in a prepared statement accompanying the financials.
 “Our resilient cash from operations continues to support investments in growth areas, dividend payments and debt retirement.
 We are aggressively working opportunities to sharpen our focus, transform our operations and continue investing in growth areas, with the customer at the center of everything we do.”